lukasbach/textannotation/docs/documentation.md

 The relevant steps of the CI configuration follow:

-- Generate a changelog file based on the version tag using [standard-version][standard-version].
 - Build the project, run test cases and record coverage.
 - Generate a XML coverage report using the [Jacoco CLI][jacoco-cli].
 - Run the Sonar Scanner, uploading the analysis results and coverage reports to